- leala enfield (director)

 Jaya began practicing yoga in a tiny bedroom in 1997, learning from the pages of a discount book.
 She was immediately enamored by the embodied freedom she found from moving through the poses and connecting to the breath.
 Jaya moved on from that book to study ashtanga, power, hatha, and kundalini but ultimately fell in love with the art of intuitive flow, tapping deeply into the body’s innate intelligence and utilizing yoga as a profound tool of life exploration.
 Jaya was honored to train with Yogi Vishvketu in the classical Raja system of yoga and was deeply moved to receive the spiritual name Jaya Devi which means goddess of victory.
 She endeavors to inspire her students to feel victorious in their inspirations through challenging the ways in which they believe themselves to be restricted.
 As a certified Holistic Health Practitioner and Reiki Master/Teacher Jaya approaches the body as an incredible metaphor that dramatically reveals the secrets of the head and heart.
 Her intention for all of her students is to fall in love with exploring the vast freedom that can be found within any apparent set of limitations, mind/body/spirit.
 Her classes are a combination of philosophy and fun, challenge and rejuvenation.
 Mostly she hopes others are inspired to have fun keeping it real.
 Hari Om.

 - emily schutz

-Emily is the assistant office manager and a yoga instructor at Prana Yoga Studio.
+Emily is the studio manager and a yoga instructor at Prana Yoga Studio.
 Her bio will be up soon.